© Gemma Hunt

 Granges

-If you are looking for a good central meeting point in the Three Valleys for a snack stop then at the top of the Granges lift out of St Martin is really convenient.
-They have picnic tables just off to the side and is the top point for the Granges lift from St Martin, Roc 2 lift from Les Menuires and Pas du Lac 2 from Meribel Mottaret.
-It’s good for large groups as there is plenty of space around and afterwards there are then four ski routes to choose from for your descent.
+If you're looking for a good central meeting point in the Three Valleys for a snack stop then at the top of the Granges lift out of St Martin is really convenient.
+They have picnic tables at the side and this is the top point for the Granges lift from St Martin, Roc 2 lift from Les Menuires and Pas du Lac 2 from Meribel Mottaret.
+It’s good for large groups as there is plenty of space around and afterwards there are four ski routes to choose from for your descent.

 Plan d’eau